14 Home Coffee Bar Ideas That Turn Any Corner Into Your Own Café

 14 Home Coffee Bar Ideas for Every Type of Space

-A solid plan lets you pick a coffee bar setup matching your space, style, or equipment.
+A solid plan makes it easier to pick a coffee bar setup that fits your space, style, and equipment—without feeling cramped or overdone.

-The fourteen ideas below cover tiny studios, family kitchens, offices, and outdoor corners, and you can mix details from several to build your own version.
+These fourteen ideas cover tiny studios, family kitchens, offices, and outdoor corners.
+You can copy one layout exactly or borrow details from a few to build your own version.

 1. Built-In Kitchen Nook Home Coffee Bar